Delta9-bit/Outlier_reg/README.md

 From the files in Outliers_reg/Code/ you have access to all the source code.
 The main function is the `multistage_npor` function.

 ⚠️ The `multispage_npor` function internally scales the features with MinMax scaling.
-Feature **do not** need to be scaled.
+Features **do not** need to be scaled.

 ---